thor314/.setup/README.md

-# Setting up a new machine
+# Setting up a new machine:
 Aiming for maximal simplicity here.
 Can install all at once with `install.sh`, or one at a time.